SAINIdeepakgithub/Jevelon-test/DEPLOYMENT_STEPS.md

 4. **Create Admin User**: Run `python manage.py createsuperuser` in Render shell
 5. **Check Static Files**: Ensure static files are collected properly

+#### 400 Bad Request Error (Favicon)
+If you get a 400 error for `/favicon.ico`:
+- This is now fixed with a favicon handler
+- The error was harmless but has been resolved

 **Quick Debug Steps:**
 ```bash
 # Check the health endpoint for configuration info